 Hourly rates and wages

 We represent providers on the Scottish Goverment National Partners Group and gather and intelligence on how implementation is working on the ground.
-We are involved in co-producing the 18-19 implementation guidance as well as work on overnight support redesign.
+We are involved in co-producing various iterations of the implementation guidance.